 There are many different approaches to counselling and it's important that your counsellor is qualified, a member of an established professional body (such as the BACP, UKCP and several others) and committed first and foremost to client well-being.
 Undertaking rigorous training, having experienced therapy as a client, CPD and regular supervision are all good indicators that your counsellor is committed to their work.

 I offer a confidential, non-judgemental, professional, informed and caring counselling relationship with the aim of nurturing and supporting you as you find new clarity, understanding and freedom.
 I'm on your side.

-We would work together to explore your situation and feelings, working towards your answers.
+Working together, we'd explore your situation and feelings, working towards your answers.
 Both of my venues offer a safe therapy space away from the distractions of everyday life, where you can express yourself freely.
-For my online appointments I use my Loughborough counselling room and hold the same boundaries of confidentiality and time, and take the same care of my clients.
-I think of myself as holding the lantern, maybe (metaphorically)holding your hand as you find your route through the forest, rather than dragging you on the latest 'must follow' path or following someone else's preferred route.
+For online and phone appointments I use my Loughborough counselling room and hold the same boundaries of confidentiality and time, and take the same care of my clients.